kuntzd99/Solitaire/README.md

 ### **_Getting started_**

-To start the game, press the "Play" button.
+To start the game, click [here](https://dksolitaire.surge.sh) and press the "Play" button.
 You can also click the link at the bottom to play Tic-Tac-Toe.

 ---